 (I read that performing in front of a group, for example giving a speech, is one of the major fears people have.
 Even those who don’t seem to.)

 Today, after a four year stint at the University of Hildesheim, I teach English to adults on a freelance basis.
-I’m strongly affiliated with a language school based in Garbsen/Hannover (see below) that offers customized language courses to companies, but I also still teach one class at the VHS.
-In addition, I have a few classes at the IPH – an institute that leads engineering projects in cooperation with industrial enterprises.
+I’m strongly affiliated with a language school based in Garbsen/Hannover (see below) that offers customized language courses to different companies, mainly though, insurance and reinsurance companies (and believe me or not, insurance can be more interesting than people tend to think).
+I also teach at the IPH – an institute that leads engineering projects in cooperation with industrial enterprises and at the School for Dieticians at the MHH (Medical School of Hannover).